 Cell phones are wondrous tools.
-Cell phones can also become magnets for our eyes, consuming our attention in the wrong direction, as in… away from precious customers.
+Cell phones can also become magnets to our eyes, directing our attention in the wrong direction, as in… away from precious customers.

 However, often times I’ve witnessed service providers in stores, restaurants or cafes, with their nose in their phone oblivious to waiting customers.
 Have you ever seen this?